Freelancing guide for beginners

 Once an assignment is complete, (politely!) prompt your client to write a testimonial.
 If you manage to get lots of five-star feedback at the beginning of your freelancing career, it will become easier and easier to pick up new work.
 The first few weeks are always the hardest.

-Just because you're working remotely, it's still really important to be personable.
+You may be working remotely, but it's still important to be personable.

 Share info about your extracurricular interests as well as your work skills.
 If you're great at playing the bassoon or you're a gold medallist archer, don't be afraid to say so and show your fun side.
 Clients on freelancing sites are rarely stuffy and love a good personality.